valeriaelias/docker-wordpress-bedrock/README.md

    127.0.0.1 projectname.local
    127.0.0.1 www.projectname.local
    ```
    In Linux systems you will find it under '/etc/hosts'.
 In a Windows 10 machine you will probably find it under 'C:\Windows\System32\drivers\etc' and you can open/edit it with the Notepad.
 If you cannot save the file, try opening the Notepad as Administrator.
-For other systems, you will need to ask google to give you the hint where the hosts file could be. :)
+For other systems, you will need to ask google to give you the hint where the hosts file is located. :)

    Now you can use any browser to access your application using http://projectname.local/.
 As the hostname is set up in your system and hosted in your system (inside a docker container) it is not published on the internet.
 Only your machine/system will be able to access this url.
 10. Now you are good to go.
 To access the website go to: http://projectname.local
 11. To access the WordPress admin got to: http://projectname.local/wp/wp-admin